 Bleeding Heart Plant Care Tips.

 The Bleeding Heart Flower is one of the most beautiful perennials for the shaded parts of your garden.
 Learn how to grow and transplant the bleeding heart perennial.

 The bleeding heart flower (Dicentra spectabilis) is one of the most popular perennials for shaded garden areas.
 The unusual shape of their flowers really remind you of a bleeding heart.

 This delicate looking perennial plant has its origins in China and Korea and was introduced to Europe in 1847.

-The plants reach a hight of 30 to 32 inches and produce their beautiful flowers in the spring.
+The plants reach a height of 30 to 32 inches and produce their beautiful flowers in the spring.

 Dicentra plants like a lightly shaded spot in front of larger trees or shrubs.